BrunoZell/CollectiveIntelligence/litepaper.md

 essentially it comes down to small, immediate gates (locking the door of your apartment, watching your bags, locking your car, having a 1m people-free sphere around you).
 What the network gets rid of are large scale gates, because coordination liquidity is globally liquid and everyone thus has paid "taxes" in every place that.

-## Example: Peer to Peer Ride Sharing

-show domain models used: cars, drivers, pickup, street navigation, pickup, dropoff, working schedule, smartphone usage

-taxi ride voucher:
-service: get from geospacial point $pickup to geospacial point $dropoff // ask template to be used as filter for ask flow order form: { pickup: Herrfurthstr; dropoff: Hermannstr; } // data for order as extracted from an ask that matches the service template
-offer: {
-    actions: [
-        #driver will drive #car to #dropoff
-        #driver will wait at #dropoff for #you to enter the #car
-        #
-    ]
-    estimations: [
-        #car at #pickup: in 1-3 minutes;
-        #car at #dropoff carrying #you (asker): in 25-29 minutes;
-    ]
-    // costs are estimated before delivery, fixed after delivery
-    cost: {
-        driver-time: 50minutes;
-        fuel-consumption: 3l;
-        car-usage: 50 car usage minutes;
-        road-usage: 5km specific road usage
-    }
-    subjects: [ #driver ]
-}

-match with committed drivers:market maker propose order form of a service that exactly fulfills the users ask.
-The MM may have to invent that service on his own but then purely virtually orchestrate different service offerings, some of them actual services.
-Risk is on him to successfully deliver the orchestration, with risk of downstream suplliers failing possibly hedged in prediction markets.
-Are there any leftover, unclaimed values the MM can collect in that match?

-## Positioning Ask Network

-briefly illustrate history of banking, listing problems with their causes, and the solutions that humans implemented over the time with some of them still in use today.
-Please mention in this order, allowing each solution one paragraph with a sentence or two:

-- Debt and dependence on trust
-- Bartering and double concidents of wants
-- Commodity money, mentioning barting as just a transitionary phenomenon only rarely used
-- First bank notes
-- Central banks
-- first ERMA computer
-- clearinghouse systems (automatic payments and ATM transactions)
-- SWIFT

-Also touch on how increased volume of pairwise transactions only worsens global wealth inequality, referencing _John Angle_ and the _Angle Process_.

-show how it eliminates most of these problems, and goes back to trusted personal ledgers and commodity money, while entering the new frontier of automatic multi-party transactions and realtime adaptive economies.

-show how Ask Network is the next evolution in money/banking/finance.

-and point to the big ecosystem of entrepreneurs creating organizations within the monetary for-profit framework, Ask Network will create a comparable spectrum of entrepreneurs who develop and operate coordination schemes.

 ## User Interface

 want